Which country is cheaper, Belgium or Austria?

 Belgium and Austria are comparable in price.
 Accommodation and food is moderately expensive by Western European standards.
 Both countries also have reliable transportation and a decent network of hostels for budget travelers.

-Austria is a mountainous, beautiful, and scenic country.
+Austria is a scenic, surprising, and historic country.
 Many visitors also come because of it's amazing beauty.
-Other reasons to visit include hiking, mountains, shopping, and museums.
+Visitors also love the theater, adventure travel, national parks, and history and culture.

 This central European country offers a variety of reasons to visit from the beautiful Alps in the west to the historic cities of Vienna, Salzburg, and Innsbruck.
 This combination of history and natural beauty extends to every part of Austria, as visitors will find quaint villages, castles, ski resorts, wildlife parks, hot springs, hiking trails, outdoor activities, and royal palaces.
 Any time of the year is a good time to visit, because the winters provide beautiful snow-covered landscapes and winter sports, while the summers are a good time to experience the culture, festivals, and historical attractions.